vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 ## The `build` function

-Of particular interest is the `build` function.
+Of particular importance is the `build` function.
 This is an async function that builds two components of the sink.

 First, the healthcheck is an async block that can be used to check the health of the service we are connecting to.
 In this very simple case we are just outputting to the console which we assume will work, so the healthcheck returns `Ok(())` indicating our target is healthy.

 The actual work for this sink is done in `BasicSink` (to be implemented shortly).
 The `build` function converts this into a `VectorSink` via `VectorSink::from_event_streamsink` and returns it.